-Link Asset Services are forecasting that the overall longer run future trend is for gilt yields, and consequently PWLB rates, to rise, albeit gently, with the market pricing in the next rise in base rate, up to 1.0% for around May 2019, followed by increases in February and November 2020, before ending up at 2.0% in February 2022.
+Link Asset Services are forecasting that the overall longer run future trend is for gilt yields, and consequently PWLB rates, to rise, albeit gently.
 These forecasts are summarised in the following Table 10.

 Table 10 - Base Rate Forecasts and PWLB Rates